JLSB EndNote Style |

 Introduction should provide a clear statement of the problem, the relevant literature on the subject, and the proposed approach or solution.
 It should be understandable to colleagues from a broad range of scientific disciplines.

 Results should be presented with clarity and precision.
 The results should be written in the past tense when describing findings in the author(s)'s experiments.
 Previously published findings should be written in the past tense.
 Results should be explained, but largely without referring to the literature.
 In case of the effectiveness of a particular drug or other substances as inhibitor in biological or biochemical processes, the results should be provided as IC50 (half maximal inhibitory concentration) or similar appropriate manner.
+Discussion, speculation and detailed interpretation of data should not be included in the results but should be put into the discussion section.

 Discussion should interpret the findings in view of the results obtained in this and in past studies on this topic.
 State the conclusions in a few sentences at the end of the paper.
 The Results and Discussion sections can include subheadings, and when appropriate, both sections can be combined.